bibleexchange/courses/pentateuch/en/207_noah.md

 ### JEWISH CALENDAR NOTES<sup>[2]</sup>

-After the EGYPTIAN EXODUS, the first month was changed from BUL MARCHESRAN to ABIBNISON.
+1. After the EGYPTIAN EXODUS, the first month was changed from BUL MARCHESRAN to ABIBNISON.

-A new month commenced with the new moon Numbers 10:10; Psalms 81:3
+2. A new month commenced with the new moon Numbers 10:10; Psalms 81:3

-Each new moon was commemorated with feast and sacrifice.
+3. Each new moon was commemorated with feast and sacrifice.
 Num.10:10; 28:11; I Sam.
 20:5; Ps.
 81:3; Isa.
 1:14; Hosea 2:11

-The Civil Day was from sun-set one evening to sun-set the next;for "the evening and the morning were the first day."
+4. The Civil Day was from sun-set one evening to sun-set the next;for "the evening and the morning were the first day."

-NIGHT Watches (Ancient): First till midnight, Middle till 3 a.m.,Morning till 6 a.m.
+5. NIGHT Watches (Ancient): First till midnight, Middle till 3 a.m.,Morning till 6 a.m.

-NIGHT Watches (New Testament) First-Evening-6 to 9 pm Second-Midnight-9to 12 a.m.
+6. NIGHT Watches (New Testament) First-Evening-6 to 9 pm Second-Midnight-9to 12 a.m.
 Third-12 to 3 a.m.
 Fourth-morning-3 to 6 a.m.

-DAY (Ancient) Morning to 10 a.m., Heat of day to 2 p.m., Cool ofday to 6 p.m.
+7. DAY (Ancient) Morning to 10 a.m., Heat of day to 2 p.m., Cool ofday to 6 p.m.

-DAY (New Testament) Third Hour-6 to 9 a.m.
+8. DAY (New Testament) Third Hour-6 to 9 a.m.
 Sixth Hour-9 to 12midday Ninth Hour-12 to 3 p.m.
 Twelfth Hour-3 to 6 p.m.

-360 Natural Days to one prophetic year.
-Dan.
-7:25; 12:7 3.5Prophetic Years=1,260 natural days; Rev. 12:14

-In the history of the Jews, the year was wholly lunar, having alternately a full month of thirty days, and a defective month of twenty-nine days, thus completing their year in three hundred and fifty-four days.
+9. In the history of the Jews, the year was wholly lunar, having alternately a full month of thirty days, and a defective month of twenty-nine days, thus completing their year in three hundred and fifty-four days.
 As the lunar year, which the Jews followed, is shorter than the solar year by eleven days, the Jewish calendar contains a 13th month.

-# Foot Notes:
+---

+**Foot Notes**:

 - [1] SEE ALSO: Albert Barnes' NT Commentary and Robertson's NT Word Pictures
 - [2] For more information see The Student Bible Dictionary, Barbour Publishing